int128/comment-action/README.md

 - On `push` event, use pull request(s) associated with the current commit
 - Otherwise, get pull request(s) associated with `github.sha`

+You can also specify the issue or pull request number via `issue-number` input.

 ### Post a comment

 To post a comment: